laravel-enso/select/README.md

 ### Features

 - VueJS select component, integrated with Vue-multiselect
-- permits getting the select options via ajax calls or given directly, as a parameter
+- permits getting the select options via ajax calls or takes them directly, as a parameter
 - when getting the data via ajax, it can take various parameters for results filtering
-- for the back-end, the packages comes with a trait for easy retrieval and formatting of data (in order to make it compatible with the component)
+- for the back-end, the packages comes with a trait for easy retrieval and formatting of the data as expected by the VueJS component
 - CSS styling is in line with the [Laravel Enso](https://github.com/laravel-enso/Enso) style

 ### Installation Steps

-2. Publish the VueJS components with `php artisan vendor:publish --tag=select-component`

-3. Include the VueJS component in your `app.js`

-4. Run `gulp` / `npm run dev`
+1. The VueJS component is already included in the Enso install and should not require any additional installation steps

-5. Use the `SelectListBuilder` trait in your desired Controller
+2. Use the `SelectListBuilder` trait in your desired Controller

-6. Define in routes/web.php a `getOptionList` route for the desired Controller
+3. Define a `getOptionList` route for the desired Controller (and permissions as required)

-6. Declare in your controller the `$selectSourceClass` variable as shown below:
+4. Declare inside your controller the `$selectSourceClass` variable as shown below:

 	`protected $selectSourceClass = Model::class`

-	where `Model::class` will be the Model from which the builder will extract the OptionsList.
+	where `Model::class` will be the Model from which the builder will extract the list of options

 	By default it will use the `name` field for the select list option label and the `id` for the key.
 	If you need another field from the model you can customize it by adding the `protected $selectAttribute = 'customAtrribute'` variable.

-6. In your blade add:
+5. In your page/component add:

     ```
+    <vue-select
-    <vue-select source="/routeToController"
+        source="/routeToController"
-        :name="inputName"
         :selected="selectedOption"
         :params="params"
         :pivot-params="pivotParams"